 By Alan Bacchus

-There’s nothing particularly fresh about this film though.
+There’s nothing particularly fresh about this film.
 It’s the type of brainy concept film usually born during drunken conversations in bars between unemployed filmmakers looking to make the next Memento - trust me I know from experience.
 But if Moon was Duncan Jones’ Memento, then Source Code is his Insomnia, Christopher Nolan’s second film.
 Both Source Code and Insomnia were made quickly after their first films as directors-for-hire shooting someone else’s script.
 Thus, for Jones, Source Code is less a showcase for his own creative vision than an insurance policy to his potential future financiers that he’s not a sophomore jinx.

 The story is contrived from the concepts of 12 Monkeys, Nick of Time, 24, Snake Eyes, Deja Vu and Groundhog Day of course.
 Helicopter pilot Colter Stevens, who was previously stationed in Afghanistan, wakes up on a train in someone else’s body.
 After the train blows up from an apparent terrorist attack, he’s transported into the cockpit of his busted up copter talking to a mysterious government agent.
 This agent (Vera Farmiga) eventually reveals to us Colter’s new mission – exploiting the brain’s capacity to remain active for eight minutes after death in order to transmit his own brain into that of one of the passengers and investigate the perpetrator of the bombing.